ppy/osu-wiki/news/2026/2026-01-11-vocaloid-mapping-contest-3-phase-1-results-new-featured-artist-epiaeon.md

 If you were to come up with a list of the most standout new VOCALOID producers of 2025, ePiaeon would certainly come to mind, thanks to his most recent song, *FLOP ERA*, absolutely topping the VOCALOID music charts at the end of 2025.

 A composer of dreamy tunes that hails from Indonesia, ePiaeon is a relatively newer VOCALOID producer, having released their first song that featured a vocal synthesizer, *A r g o T r a i n*, in 2023.
-Since then, they've released a variety of songs showcasing their ability to tune nearly any vocal synthesizer, from known ones like Hatsune Miku, to ***completel::{ flag=US }:: [y u](https://osu.ppy.sh/users/30360950)nheard*** of ones like Kasane Teto!
+Since then, they've released a variety of songs showcasing their ability to tune nearly any vocal synthesizer, from known ones like Hatsune Miku, to ***completely unheard*** of ones like Kasane Teto!

-Check out all **4** of the available tracks on [**ePiaeon**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/519), each pre-timed to help you start mapping right away (especiall::{ flag=US }:: [y u](https://osu.ppy.sh/users/30360950)seful if you're one of the above VMC3 contestants!)
+Check out all **4** of the available tracks on [**ePiaeon**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/519), each pre-timed to help you start mapping right away (especially useful if you're one of the above VMC3 contestants!)

 Check out [Ryuusei Aika](https://osu.ppy.sh/users/7777875)'s [mapset of *FLOP ERA*](https://osu.ppy.sh/beatmapsets/2448751#osu/5352303) in this cool video!